pilotmoon/PopClip-Extensions/README.md

 Check the [*PopClip Forum*](https://forum.popclip.app/) to keep up-to date about extensions development, to ask questions, and to help others.

+**Note: The repo is currently closed for new extension contributions.
+I am working on a new, improved extension directory that will let people publish extensions to a central directory from their own Github repos.
+Please bear with me!**

 ## Table of Contents

 - [PopClip Extensions](#popclip-extensions)